by Angela Noel

 Laptop always in hand, Komal had to ask her team for more effort and more hours.
 With grace and poise, she advocated for her people while working closely with the project managers and senior leaders in charge of setting the direction and timeline.
 When the members of her team felt low, she reminded them of the pride they would feel when the work was done, and done well.
 Neither she nor her team are superhuman, but they seemed that way at times–and still do.

 Cultivating a successful team requires clear vision and the ability to focus on results, no matter what the circumstances of the present moment may be.
 In work, as in life, the way things have always been done may not be the way things should always be.
 Komal, balancing tradition and innovation, knows this better than most.
 Continue reading “Technology, Leadership, and Life”

 By Angela Noel

 February 2, 2017

 Simone de Beauvoir, French author and philosopher, wrote, “To lose confidence in one’s body is to lose confidence in oneself.”
 Put another way, to have confidence in one’s body is to have confidence in oneself.
 Like many American women, I have some body issues.
 When I’m not mad at it for its pimples, wrinkles, or saddle bags, I’m disappointed in it for not being healthy enough.
-In 2016, I struggled with my body, my confidence wobbled.
+In 2016 I struggled with my body.
+My confidence wobbled.
+Clearly, something was wrong.

 If your read my post A Resolution Resolution you’re familiar with my annual commitment to creating Intentions, statements that encompass an idea or way of being, to live into.
 This year, one of my Intentions is to honor my body.
 To do that, I’ll need to address years of negative influences, both outside and inside my own head.